judge2005/EleksTubeIPS/README.md

   * Upload, delete and select the images used for the clock display
   * Configure the weather forecast
   * Upload, delete and select the icons used for the weather display
+* Clock faces and weather icons can be selected using the buttons.
+* You can switch between time, date and weather using the buttons.
+* It has a screen saver.
 * There is also a tool to convert images in to a format that can be displayed on the clock

 This image shows the clock running in 4 digit AM/PM mode: